kartik-venugopal/aural-player/README.md

 ## Recent updates

-10/15/2017: **Multiple selection and drag/drop reordering in playlist** - The playlist now allows selection of multiple items at once, and reordering by dragging and dropping.
-This makes reordering and/or removal of multiple playlist tracks much less tedious.
+10/15/2017: **Multiple selection, type selection, and drag/drop reordering in playlist** - The playlist now allows selection of multiple items at once, and type selection to find tracks quickly by typing their name.
+Also, it now allows reordering by dragging and dropping.
+This makes reordering, and/or removal of multiple playlist tracks much less tedious, and provides a quick way to search for tracks by name.
+(Full-fledged search is still available)

 10/12/2017: **New playlist navigation functions** - New functions have been added for more convenient playlist navigation.
 These include: 1 - Show playing track within playlist, 2 - Scroll to top of playlist, and 3 - Scroll to bottom of playlist.